Glatzli/model_comparison_codes/README.md

    		indexing somehow doesn't work for full domain (probably due to some points that are even higher?!)
    	AROME: height = 37 at Hafelekar
    	ICON: height = 33 at Hafelekar
+    UM: height = 21 at Hafelekar (for gridpoints ibk, used geopot height)
    	WRF: height = 37 at Hafelekar
    ibk uni: AROME & WRF different higher VHD for point calc... ibk villa only WRF different...